 Daniel Webster Wildlife Sanctuary

 Miles of trails that traverse grasslands, woodlands, and wetlands await birders, families, nature lovers, artists, and photographers at Daniel Webster.
-Wildlife from shorebirds and turtles to muskrats and mink can be viewed from observation blinds and boardwalks, while the sizeable grassland provides crucial habitat for birds such as the eastern meadowlark, Savannah sparrow, and bobolink.
+Wildlife from shorebirds and turtles to muskrats and mink can be viewed from observation blinds and boardwalks, while the sizeable grassland provides crucial habitat for birds such as Savannah sparrow and bobolink.
 Read More

 Sanctuary News & Events